kubernetes/community/communication/youtube/youtube-guidelines.md

-The [Kubernetes YouTube Channel] has separate playlists for each SIG, WG, UG meeting recordings, as well as recordings of other recurring events such as the Kubernetes [community meeting], [Meet our Contributors] and others.
+The [Kubernetes YouTube Channel] has separate playlists for each SIG, WG, UG meeting recordings, as well as recordings of other recurring events such as the Kubernetes [community meeting], and others.

 [Subprojects], in addition to SIGs, WGs, UGs may request their own playlists to better target their contributors and increase general discoverability.